 Millions of people around the world are suffering from heart disease.
 In fact, it’s the number 1 cause of death in the United States.
-Also, known as the cardiovascular disease this condition affects your heart in numerous ways such as:
+Also, known as a cardiovascular disease this condition affects your heart in numerous ways such as:

 - How your heart muscle contracts.

 - The circulation of blood flows in and out of your heart.

 - The speed of your heart – how fast or slow your heartbeats.